nex3/nex3.github.io/source/blog/194-history-of-sass.md

       initially a naked attempt on our part to promote our new language by piggybacking on the initial popularity of Haml, although ironically Sass quickly overshadowed its older sibling.

+[^constants]: After reading this over, Hampton reminded me that we originally
+    came to the name "constants" in part because we wanted to emphasize that (unlike a template language like Haml) they weren't connected to Ruby variables and didn't change based on serve-time state.

 ```
 !color = #fff